-6.9.2 Input Power Overvoltage Condition Detected
+6.9.2 Camera Power Overvoltage Condition Detected

-The required input voltage for the camera is 12 VDC $\pm$ 10%.
+The required camera power voltage for the camera is 12 VDC \pm 10%.

-If an input power voltage between 14 and 18 VDC is applied to the camera, an input overvoltage condition will be detected.
+If a camera power power voltage between 14 and 18 VDC is applied to the camera, a camera power overvoltage condition will be detected.
 The LED on the back of the camera will begin to flash red.
-When the input voltage is returned to its normal range, the error condition will clear and the LED will stop flashing.
+When the camera power voltage is returned to its normal range, the error condition will clear and the LED will stop flashing.

-(Note that if the input power voltage rises above 18 VDC, the camera's internal power will switch off as described in Section 6.8 on page 124.)
+(Note that if the camera power voltage rises above 18 VDC, the camera's internal power will switch off as described in Section 6.8 on page 145.)

-You can check to see if the camera has detected an overvoltage condition with the Camera Configuration Tool Plus (CCT+) or by using binary read commands from within your own application to read the camera's inquiry registers.
+You can check to see if the camera has detected a camera power overvoltage condition with the Camera Configuration Tool Plus (CCT+) or by using binary read commands from within your own application to read the camera's inquiry registers.

-With the CCT+ (see Section 7.1 on page 134), you use the Voltage Error parameter in the Camera Information parameters group to determine if an over voltage condition has been detected.
-If the value is 1, an overvoltage condition is present.
+With the CCT+ (see Section 7.1 on page 156), you use the Voltage Error parameter in the Camera Information parameters group to determine if a camera power overvoltage condition has been detected.
+If the value is 1, a camera power overvoltage condition is present.